 Inflammation is a significant finding in a variety prostate diseases including prostatitis, BPH, and prostate cancer.
 Our department studies microbial and autoimmune mediated inflammation and innate and adaptive immune mechanisms in prostate disease.
-Projects in the lab use a combination of in vitro studies, animal models and clinical specimen assays to examine questions of interest such as the role of chemokines and T cells in chronic pelvic pain.
+Projects in the lab use a combination of in vitro studies, animal models and clinical specimen assays to improve the understanding of these conditions.

 Predictors of Failed Same-Day Catheter Removal After Holmium Laser Enucleation of the Prostate.
 Urology.
 Cooley LF, Assmus M, Ganesh M, Lee M, Helon J, Krambeck AE.
 2022 Aug 10:S0090-4295(22)00683-5.

 Understanding holmium laser enucleation of the prostate (HoLEP) recovery: Assessing patient expectations and understanding.
 Assmus MA, Lee MS, Large T, Krambeck AE.
 Can Urol Assoc J. 2021 Aug 26.

 Real World Experience Of Holmium Laser Enucleation Of The Prostate With Patients On Anticoagulation Therapy.
 Agarwal DK, Large T, Stoughton C, Heiman J, Nottingham CU, Rivera ME, Krambeck AE, J Endourol.
 2020 Dec 5.